 Founded to Make a Difference

 With the advent of the G.I.
-Bill®, World War II veteran Donald Grantham saw a way to help fellow servicemen better find a place in post-war American society.
+Bill®, World War II veteran Donald Grantham seized an opportunity to help fellow servicemembers find their place in post-war American society.
 He founded the Grantham Radio License School in Los Angeles, California, to help them develop in-demand skills for a growing, thriving market.

-Soon, to make an even greater impact for positive change, Grantham would change the name to Grantham School of Electronics and open campus locations and labs across the country in Seattle, Washington, Kansas City, Missouri, Washington, D.C., Falls Church, Virginia, and Dania, Florida.
+Soon after, Grantham made an even greater impact by changing its name to Grantham School of Electronics and opening campus locations and labs across the country in Seattle, Washington, Kansas City, Missouri, Washington, D.C., Falls Church, Virginia, and Dania, Florida.

 Recognized, Accredited, Transformed

-In 1961, the School gained accreditation status from the Distance Education and Training Council (now the Distance Education Accrediting Commission or DEAC)—an accreditation the University has maintained and still holds to this day.
+In 1961, the school gained accreditation status from the Distance Education and Training Council (now the Distance Education Accrediting Commission or DEAC)—an accreditation the university has maintained to this day.

-As time passed and the need for more diverse educational needs became apparent, the School went through another name change—Grantham College of Engineering—and consolidating into one Los Angeles location in 1968.
-Three years later, this engineering college would move once more to Falls Church and begin offering associate degree programs.
-Five years later, residential operations would close and the College would concentrate on a distance education format.
-One year later, in 1977, it would begin offering an accredited Bachelor of Science in Electronics.
+As time passed and the demand for more diverse educational needs became apparent another name change transpired —Grantham College of Engineering—and was consolidated to one Los Angeles location in 1968.
+Three years later, the engineering college moved once more to Falls Church and began offering associate degree programs.
+Five years later, residential operations closed and the college shifted its concentration to a distance education format.
+Then, a year later in 1977, it began offering an accredited Bachelor of Science in Electronics.

 More Programs, More Progress

-In the 80s, Grantham College of Electronics would continue to grow its offerings, including the Bachelor of Science in Electronics Engineering Technology.
-In the 90s, the College moved operations to Louisiana and expanded programmatic offerings to include a Bachelor of Science in Computer Science.
+In the 80s, Grantham College of Electronics continued to expand its offerings, including the Bachelor of Science in Electronics Engineering Technology.
+In the 90s, the college moved operations to Louisiana and expanded programmatic offerings to include a Bachelor of Science in Computer Science.
 As the millennia rolled in, so too did a number of offerings and opportunities, including the creation of a military scholarship program in 2001.

-Just one year later, Grantham University became the new name as it launched a Business School to go along with the College of Engineering.
+Just one year later, Grantham University became the new name as it launched a business school to go along with the College of Engineering.
 Two years later, the College of Arts and Sciences would come into being.
-During this time, the University would expand online degree program options with more undergraduate and now graduate degree programs.
+During this time, the university expanded its online degree program options with more undergraduate and graduate degree programs.

-In 2005, Hurricane Katrina devastated the University’s Louisiana campus, accelerating the opening—and eventual move—of offices to Kansas City, Missouri.
-Seemingly overnight, University employees would begin meeting the needs of thousands of online students from a new location, implementing new infrastructure and overcoming academic and transitional challenges even as they continued to come to terms with the extraordinary weather event.
+In 2005, Hurricane Katrina devastated the university’s Louisiana campus, which accelerated the opening and eventual relocation of offices to Kansas City, Missouri.
+Seemingly overnight, university employees began meeting the needs of thousands of online students from a new location—implementing new infrastructure, and overcoming academic and transitional challenges as they continued coming to terms with the devastating weather event.

-This time would serve to define the resilience, character and passion of an educational force for good, a force that embodies the true spirit of our founder when Donald Grantham took on a mission to serve his fellow veterans.
+This time served to define the resilience, character, and passion of an educational force for good—a force that embodies the true spirit of our founder Donald Grantham, whose mission was to serve his fellow veterans.

 Post-Katrina Moves to a Brighter Future

-Over the better part of the next two decades, Grantham University would move operations from Kansas City, Missouri to an area suburb, Lenexa, Kansas.
-It would begin enrolling Title IV students and expanding opportunities for students outside of the military, serving the underserved first generation of college-bound students who never thought they would have post-secondary educational opportunity.
-It would begin a new college, this time in nursing and health professions.
-It would work with government agencies and local community organizations to offer even more programs and opportunities for education and better living.
+Over the better part of the next two decades, Grantham University moved its operations from Kansas City, Missouri to an area suburb in Lenexa, Kansas.
+It began enrolling Title IV students and expanding opportunities for students outside of the military.
+During this time, a new college was implemented in nursing and health professions.
+Grantham University worked with government agencies and local community organizations to offer even more programs and opportunities for education and better living.

-It would also be recognized for those efforts with more than 100 awards and honors by nationally known organizations—from top rankings as a veteran-friendly school by U.S. Veterans Magazine and Best for Vets by Military Times to a top 10 listing on Ingram’s 2019 Top Private Colleges and Universities.
-Grantham University has also been recognized as a Military Friendly School for 12 consecutive years.
+Grantham was recognized for those efforts, receiving more than 100 awards and honors by nationally known organizations—from top rankings as a veteran-friendly school by U.S. Veterans Magazine and Best for Vets by Military Times, to a top 10 listing on Ingram’s 2019 Top Private Colleges and Universities.
+Grantham University has also been recognized as a Military Friendly School for 13 consecutive years.

 UA Grantham Today

-The past few years have been tumultuous, especially in higher education, but UA Grantham remains committed to serving those who serve and those who strive to make a difference in their communities.
-The last 71 years have provided a strong foundation for the resiliency needed to support our students now and in the future as they strive for more.
+The past few years have been challenging, especially in higher education, but University of Arkansas Grantham remains committed to serving those who serve and those who strive to make a difference in their communities.
+The last 73 years have provided a strong foundation for the resiliency needed to support our students as they strive for more.

-Are you ready to learn more about how a UA Grantham education could transform your life?
+Are you ready to learn more?
 We’d love to talk to you about how we can serve you and your goals.
 Get in touch with us today!